vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 When you build an UnUn, testing SWR is easy enough using a resistor.
 But SWR does not tell you how much power can you safely feed into it before it gets too hot from loss.
 We know the wire size, we know the core size, we can estimate power handling - but we really don't actually know what its power handling is.

 Testing efficiency is therefore called for.
-That will give us a guideline as to how much power can be used before the UnUn may be stressed to failure.
+That will give us a guideline as to how much power can be used before the UnUn or balun may be stressed to failure.

 ## Why Efficiency Matters